cfengine/documentation/reference/functions/parsestringarrayidx.markdown

 tags: [reference, functions, parsestringarrayidx]
 ---

-**Prototype**: `parsestringarrayidx(array, input, regex, split, maxentries, maxbytes)`
+**Prototype**: `parsestringarrayidx(array, input, comment, split, maxentries, maxbytes)`

 **Return type**: `int`

 **Description**: Parses up to `maxentries` key/value pairs from the first `maxbytes` bytes in string `input`, fills `array` and returns the dimension.

-This function mirrors the exact behaviour of `readstringarrayidx()`, but reads data from a variable instead of a file (See [Function readstringarrayidx](#Function-readstringarrayidx)).
+This function mirrors the exact behavior of `readstringarrayidx()`, but reads data from a variable instead of a file.
 By making data readable from a variable, data driven policies can be kept inline.
-This means that they will be visible in the CFEngine Knowledge Management portal.

 **Arguments**:

 * `array` : Array identifier to populate, *in the range* [a-zA-Z0-9\_\$(){}\\[\\].:]+
 * `input` : A string to parse for input data, *in the range* "?(/.\*)
-* `regex` : Regex matching comments, *in the range* .\*
+* `comment` : Regex matching comments, *in the range* .\*
 * `split` : Regex to split data, *in the range* .\*
 * `maxentries` : Maximum number of entries to read, *in the range* 0,99999999999